/arc:vision

 How commands connect

-- →/arc:ideate flows into /arc:implement — design, then build with TDD.
+- →/arc:ideate flows into /arc:implement — specify, then build with TDD.

 - →/arc:implement scales between quick fixes and full plan-driven execution.